Tests are code, too. So you may ask: who tests the tests? “Who watches the watchmen?” Is TDD flawed, because it's “turtles all the way down”?

 - Write only enough production code to pass a failing test.

 The Second Law keeps test code minimal.
 We write tests that contain no more than they need.
+If you haven’t seen the Three Laws in action, watch my 10-minute demonstration.

 How long should a unit test be?

 In practice, I separate those three sections with blank lines.
 This allows a little wiggle room for each section to grow slightly.
 But when any single section grows past three lines, I get an uncomfortable feeling.
-That is, if I have more than three lines in the arrange, act or assert sections, I pay close attention.
+That is, if I have more than three lines in the Arrange, Act, or Assert sections, I pay close attention.

 The discomfort leads me to ask two questions: